Bites are the first sign of bed bugs that most people notice. This page will help you determine if bed bugs are the

 If bed bugs are found to be your culprit, comprehensive treatment is the only true fix for your problem.

-Prevention, however, is never a bad idea and can potentially save you a lot of grief if you are worried, or suspect that you might be exposed some day.
-I especially like the ThermalStrike Ranger for this purpose.
+Prevention is never a bad idea and can potentially save you a lot of grief if you are worried, or suspect that you might be exposed some day.
+Prevention is truly the best form of medicine!

-For more information on what to use when fighting bed bugs, check out the page on bed bug tools.
+For more on what you’ll need to fight bed bugs, check out the page on bed bug tools.